 - A. Multi-unit abutment

-- B. Locator F-Tx
+- B. Locator FIXED

 - C. Locator R-Tx

 - D. Stock abutment

-- 8. Full arch implant supported fixed restorations may be retained by all of the following EXCEPT one.
-Which one is this exception? - A. Cement - B. Locator F-Tx - C. Locator - D. Screw - 9.
+- 8. Which of the following is not used to retain a full arch implant supported fixed restorations? - A. Cement - B. Locator - C. Locator R-TX - D. Screw - 9.
 When the restorative space is inadequate clinical procedures may be implemented to improve vertical space availability.
-These procedures include all of the following EXCEPT one.
-Which one is this exception? - A. Alveoloplasty - B. Intentional increase in occlusal vertical dimension - C. Intentional increase in rest vertical dimension - D. Occlusal plane repositioning - 10.
+Which of the following procedures does NOT improve vertical dimension? - A. Alveoloplasty - B. Intentional increase in occlusal vertical dimension - C. Intentional increase in rest vertical dimension - D. Occlusal plane repositioning - 10.
 Design of the prosthesis should be determined after the placement and healing of implants.
 Removable implant prostheses generally require more restorative space than fixed implant restorations. - A. Both the statements are true. - B. Both the statements are false. - C. The first statement is true.
 The second statement is false. - D. The first statement is false.
 The second statement is true. - 11.
 Bars are usually planned to accommodate parallel implant trajectories.
 Bars provide excellent stabilization, retention and force distribution. - A. Both the statements are true. - B. Both the statements are false. - C. The first statement is true.
 The second statement is false. - D. The first statement is false.
 The second statement is true.